hao9601/dotnet31spa/readme.md

 -------------------------------------------------------------------------------------------------------------------

 September 2020: We are hiring!
+Applicants must be able to legally work in the USA and are preferably located in the Eastern or Central time zone.

 To be considered do the following:
-- create a fork of the project
+- create a fork of the project (or clone it and send us the link)
 - change the "Fetch Data" functionality from hard-coded values in the controller to be retrieved from a SQLite database (1 table)

 We are looking for the follwing in your fork: